CSA astronaut Jenni Gibbons: Taking on multiple roles for Artemis II

 Contributing to the foundation of future lunar missions

-Jenni being on the backup crew provides opportunities to prepare the Canadian astronaut corps for the increasingly challenging roles required for the Artemis Program.
-The assignment gives privileged access to some strategic training sessions restricted to the crewmembers.
+Jenni being on the backup crew provided opportunities to prepare the Canadian astronaut corps for the increasingly challenging roles required for the Artemis Program.
+The assignment gave privileged access to some strategic training sessions restricted to the crewmembers.

 Preparing Orion for her crewmates

-Just before launch, a closeout crew will be responsible for securing the Artemis II astronauts in Orion and closing its hatches.
-Jenni is part of the extended closeout team.
+Just before launch, a closeout crew was responsible for securing the Artemis II astronauts in Orion and closing its hatches.
+Jenni was part of the extended closeout team.

-About 40 hours prior to launch and again 16 hours before, her job as an Astronaut Support Person will be to prepare the Orion spacecraft, named Integrity by the crew.
-She will work inside Integrity to make sure everything is exactly as expected – from the seats to the switches.
-She will also perform voice checks from inside the capsule to make sure communications loops are clear and legible before the crew ingress.
-A few hours after her, her colleague and fellow backup crewmember Andre Douglas will help the crew strap into the capsule and assist in closing the hatches with the rest of the closeout crew.
+About 40 hours prior to launch and again 16 hours before, her job as an Astronaut Support Person was be to prepare the Orion spacecraft, named Integrity by the crew.
+She worked inside Integrity to make sure everything was exactly as expected – from the seats to the switches.
+She also performed voice checks from inside the capsule to make sure communications loops were clear and legible before the crew ingress.
+A few hours after her, her colleague and fellow backup crewmember Andre Douglas helped the crew strap into the capsule and assisted in closing the hatches with the rest of the closeout crew.

-During the Artemis II launch itself, Jenni will be acting as Jeremy's immediate family escort.
-She will be with them for key moments leading up to and including liftoff, and will be a primary point of support for them both in nominal and off-nominal scenarios
+During the Artemis II launch itself, Jenni acted as Jeremy's immediate family escort.
+She was with them for key moments leading up to and including liftoff.

 CSA astronaut Jenni Gibbons explains her job as lunar capcom for the Artemis II mission.
 (Credit: CSA, NASA)